 Basements are dark, damp spaces, and therefore it is important to be doubly cautious of dampness, moisture and musty smells developing in these parts of the house.
 Musty, mildewy smells are more than common in basements of houses, especially old houses, and one of the best ways to get rid of such smells is to control the ventilation in these areas.
 Nothing beats proper ventilation, so ensure that there are ways for sunlight to reach your basement – plenty of windows should do the trick.
 Sunlight will keep the area dry and prevent bacteria and fungi from taking over the area.
 If your basement has no windows and installing new ones is not an option, you can rely on oscillating fans or exhaust fans.
 Turning on the exhaust fan at regular intervals will remove any bad smell that may be lingering in your basement.
 Alternatively, use an oscillating fan.
 It will move the air around in the basement and not let it settle, thereby ensuring that there is no stale or stagnant air in the area.

 5. Temperature and humidity control

 Since warm temperatures and humidity add to mold and mildew in places like the basement, keeping close watch over the two and controlling them properly is bound to go a long way in preventing your basement from smelling foul and musty.
-The temperature can be kept in check as long as the place is nice and dry – if you maintain this, your basement should be safe from the fungi and bacteria that cause these foul odours.
+The temperature can be kept in check as long as the place is nice and dry – if you maintain this, your basement should be safe from the fungi and bacteria that cause these foul odors.
 As for controlling the humidity, the best solution would be to install a dehumidifier.
 Alternatively, you could use an air conditioner for the same purpose.

 6. Baking soda and vinegar bowls for your basement